smazumder05/sabrina/README.md

 Sabrina also provides a bounded queueing model for handling a high volume of requests, this is based on the [Disruptor](https://github.com/LMAX-Exchange/disruptor)

 Sabrina is ideal for any client/server application.
 It is very efficient and is meant for high performance servers.
-It is being used for handling requests from mobile application running on various mobile devices.
+It is being developed to support a mobile application which will be sending requests from various mobile devices.

 A pure Scala version is also in the works.